-What will we find in Jurassic World: The Experience?
+What do we find in Jurassic World: The Experience?

 We will be able to observe, up close, life-size representations of dinosaurs, which will move throughout the experience.
 For example, we will walk under the imposing figure of a Brachiosaurus (did you know that it was one of the largest dinosaurs and that the most beautiful specimens could measure up to 25 meters in height?), feel the breath of a Tyrannosaurus Rex (yes, you know which scene we are referring to in the movie) or escape from angry velociraptors.